 The city of Garret, which is in the Keyser Township was established in 1875, and named in honor of one of the presidents of the Baltimore and Ohio Railroad, John W. Garrett.
 DeKalb County, which was named after Baron Johann de Kalb, an American Revolutionary War hero, was organized in 1837.
-Notable citizens who resideded in Garret include John Bowers, the filmstar; Rollie Zeider, the baseball player; and Thomas Taggart, Mayor of Indianapolis.
+Notable citizens who resided in Garret include film star John Bowers, baseball great Rollie Zeider, and Thomas Taggart, former Mayor of Indianapolis.

 Garrett and Nearby Attractions

 - Black Pine Animal Park